AhmadIssa0/AhmadIssa0/README.md

 Hi, I'm Ahmad Issa, a Mathematics PhD interested in Data Science and Artificial Intelligence.
 Welcome to my Github!

 Fun facts about me:
-- When I was in highschool, I loved to solve mathematical programming problems and achieved a rank of 3 on the popular site (Project Euler)[https://projecteuler.net/].
+- When I was in highschool, I loved to solve mathematical programming problems and achieved a rank of 3 on the popular site [Project Euler](https://projecteuler.net/).